Outsourcing UK Limited (“OSUK”, “We”, “Us”) is committed to protecting and respecting your privacy.

 Information we receive from other sources:

-This is information we receive about you from third parties, business partners, suppliers and credit reference and vetting agencies.
+This is the information we receive about you from third parties, business partners, suppliers and credit reference and vetting agencies.

 In order to improve our Website, we may use small files commonly known as “cookies”.
 A cookie is a small amount of data which often includes a unique identifier that is sent to your computer or mobile phone (referred to in this policy as a ‘device’) from our Website and is stored on your device’s hard drive.
 A cookie records on your device information relating to your internet activity (such as whether you have visited our website before).